Leeap83/Lee-s_Burger_Kitchen/README.md

 *  I want to easily login anytime, so that I can get access to my saved profile details and make next purchase quicker.
 *  I want to reset my password if I forgot it, so that I can get access to my profile again.
 *  I want to be able to change my password, so that I can create the stronger password (e.g.in case I published my old password somewhere) to protect my personal details.
-*  I want to be able to change my email or add the second email, so that I can have an easier access to the website's functionality and to gain more flexibility.
+*  I want to be able to change my email.

 ### Website Owner(admin)
 As a Site owner....